coruzzilab/PhyloGeneious/README.md

 # PhyloGeneious
- High Performance Computing optimized orthology inference.
+ High Performance Computing optimized parsimony-based orthology inference.

 PhyloGeneious is an improved version of the OrthologID pipeline, optimized for HPC clusters (Slurm and PBS job schedulers).

 ![Pipeline](Pipeline_steps.png)

-By using our pipeline, you also agree to the [TNT Personal Use License](https://www.lillo.org.ar/phylogeny/tnt/files/LicenseAgreement_1.5.htm).
+By using this pipeline, you also agree to the [TNT Personal Use License](https://www.lillo.org.ar/phylogeny/tnt/files/LicenseAgreement_1.5.htm).

 ## System requirements
 This pipeline is under development and has only been tested and used on New York University's HPC cluster (Slurm and PBS job schedulers).
 The basic requirement is to be able to start batch jobs from